 It is one of the most difficult sections for students to learn.

 Hard and annoying.
 Learning is a must.

 Like slope, this should be a review from 7th and 8th grade, but in Algebra 1, it gets a lot harder.
-Sequences get easy after you memorize the formulas for Arithmetic and Geometric Sequences.
+Sequences become easy after you memorize the formulas for arithmetic and geometric sequences.

 These two topics kind of go together.
 Most of you will not use exponents or radicals in real life, but it is a very important topic to learn.
-If you do not know how to solve exponents and radical equations in algebra 2, you will get destroyed.
-These topics are a big part of algebra 2 also.
+If you do not know how to solve equations involving exponents and radicals in Algebra 2, you will struggle.
+These topics are also a big part of Algebra 2.

-Solving a Systems of Equations is easy, but when it comes to the word problems, it is very hard.
-You have to put a lot of study time in for the word problems.
+Solving systems of equations is easy, but when it comes to word problems, it is very hard.
+You have to put in a lot of study time for the word problems.

 They are everywhere!

-This is most likely review except for absolute value.
-Absolute Value is tricky at first, but very easy after a while.
+This is most likely a review, except for absolute value.
+Absolute value is tricky at first but becomes very easy after a while.

 This unit should be a review from 7th and 8th grade but is really important to understand.

-In this unit you are basically memorizing formulas that they give you to solve mathmatical equations.
-They will probably give you the formulas on the EOC.
-But somehow this topic made the list.
+In this unit, you are basically memorizing formulas that they give you to solve mathematical equations.
+They will probably give you the formulas on the EOC, but somehow this topic made the list.